hashgraph/hedera-json-rpc-relay/docs/design/batch-request.md

 2. **BATCH_REQUESTS_MAX_SIZE:** If the batch request is enabled, this is the maximum number of requests allowed in a batch request, default value is `100`.
 3. **WS_BATCH_REQUESTS_ENABLED:** Flag to enable `batch requests` on the websocket, it can be `true` or `false`, default value is `false`
 4. **WS_BATCH_REQUESTS_MAX_SIZE:** If the batch request is enabled, this is the maximum number of requests allowed in a batch request, default value is `20`.
+5. **BATCH_DISALLOWED_METHODS:** A list of methods that are not allowed to be part of a batch request. default: (debug_traceTransaction,eth_getFilterLogs,eth_uninstallFilter,eth_newFilter,eth_newPendingTransactionFilter,eth_newBlockFilter)

 ## Implementation

 * Current single requests should stay the same as they are currently.

 * All batch requests should return a `200` response code, even if there are errors on the individual requests. except in case that fails the validations for the batch request as a whole or common validations.
-* Batch requests should be implemented on top of the current implementation, refector into common flow and common code as much as possible.
+* Batch requests should be implemented on top of the current implementation, refactored into common flows and common code reused much as possible.

 **Common Flow for both Batch and Single Requests:**
 1. Validate the request is a valid json